omrimor/text-highlight/README.md

 See `createReactElements` function.

 #### Text highlighting - `src/utils/replaceString.js`
-The main functionality takes the initial string, the word to highlight and a callback function to apply when match is found.
+The main functionality takes an input, matched string to look for, the selected color and the index location of the matched string.<br />
-This is a generic implementation, giving the power to control what the replacer will do in the hands of the consumer.
+It determines if the match exist, if so has it been changed before and passes unmatched items. the result is an array of strings with the matched strings as objects in that array.<br />
-The `Editor/index` is the consumer and the `textReplacer` function is responsible for rendering the matched word wrapped in a `<span>` with an inline `background-color`.
+The main container, `Editor/index.js` takes the new array and parses the object to React elements.